ISISComputingGroup/ibex_developers_manual/Riken-power-supplies.md

 This section is from a document by James Lord; the original document on the manuals shared drive

 ### RB2
-Sometimes RB2-2 reads back implausible numbers such as 75000A.
+Sometimes RB2_2 reads back implausible numbers such as 75000A.
 RB2 may also be wrong by a factor of 2.
 This is often because the IOC (or all of IBEX) has been restarted and the calibration factors for the power supply have been reset to default (which now corresponds to SEPTUM).
-- Run inst.set_RB2_mode(mode,”CAL”) with the mode that RB2 is in now.
+- Run `inst.set_RB2_mode(mode,”CAL”)` with the mode that RB2 is in now.
-- Run inst.set_beamline() to re-send the setpoints.
+- Run `inst.set_beamline()` to re-send the setpoints.
 Note that this procedure may briefly change the value of RB2, so it is best to pause any runs in progress.
 The restart of IBEX itself would not have affected the magnets.